 NIGHTVISION / INFRARED SECURITY CAMERAS

-They are called night vision cameras because they can ‘see’ at night.
-However, do not confuse “night vision” with “day/night cameras” which do not have infrared LED’s built in.
-More about those types of cameras below.
+Infrared security cameras are called night vision cameras because they can ‘see’ at night.
+However, do not confuse “night vision” with “day/night cameras” which do not have infrared LED’s built-in.

 IP NIGHT VISION